lextoumbourou/notes/notes/reference/papers/a-discriminative-feature-learning-approach-for-deep-face-recognition.md

 ## 1. Introduction

-Modern image classification typically involves some backbone model to learn features from input images.
-We usually feed those features into a final layer for classification.
+Modern image classification typically involves some backbone model to learn features from input images, which we can feed into a final fully-connected layer for classification.

 At the time of the paper, CNNs were the best-performing model architecture for learning features.